swarm-game/swarm/README.md

 issue](https://github.com/swarm-game/swarm/issues/53) for instructions
 getting it to work under the Windows Subsystem for Linux.

-The recommended way to install Swarm at the moment is as follows:
+To install Swarm from source:

 1. Clone the Swarm repository, e.g.